vzol/work/sites/all/modules/fbconnect/README.txt

 -- INSTALLATION --
-  1. Upload the 'fbconnect' and 'libraries' folder into your module directory and activate the modules.
+  1. Upload the 'fbconnect' folder into your module directory and activate the modules.

   2. Upload facebook-php-sdk library (http://github.com/facebook/php-sdk/) into the libraries